Benzoleum/WeeklyMessageCounterTgBot/README.md

-A Telegram bot to count how many messages were sent in a group chat and provide statistics
+A Telegram bot thar counts how many messages were sent in a group chat and sends statistics at the end of the week